-As is the case with virtually any form of the disease, early detection and diagnosis dictates the difference between life and death for lung cancer patients.
+As is the case with virtually any form of the disease, early detection and diagnosis dictate the difference between life and death for lung cancer patients.
 Luckily, lung cancer screening is progressing quickly, and any momentum gained in this regard could mean a much lower mortality rate in patients with this disease.

-Before diving into the ways in which screening is transforming, it is important to know what scientists, oncologists and others are fighting against.
+Before diving into the ways in which screening is transforming, it is important to know what scientists, oncologists, and others are fighting against.
 Here are some general statistics of note:

 - The American Lung Association points out that roughly 415,000 individuals have received a lung cancer diagnosis in their lifetime, with more than 224,000 new diagnoses estimated in 2016.

 - The organization notes that lung cancer is the most common form of cancer globally, and caused 1.6 million deaths in 2012.

 - Americans spent $13.4 billion on lung cancer treatment costs in 2015.

 - The American Cancer Society explained that, when lung cancer is caught in the earliest stages, the mortality rate can be far lower.

 - About 25 percent of cancer-related deaths are tied to lung cancer, the American Cancer Society noted.

 Lung cancer screening is evolving in many direct and indirect ways.
 Let’s take a look at some of the more notable progressions and changes that have come to fruition in the past few years:

 The American Cancer Society explained that screening, specifically low-dose CT (LDCT), was part of a major study known as the National Lung Screening Trial.
 This report proved that LDCT was more effective than chest x-rays, and might have been the driving force behind this therapy being a standard.